annikaasinha/custom-git-implementation/README.md

 # PyGit: A Git-like Version Control System in Python

 PyGit is a Python implementation of a Git-like version control system.
-It's designed to help you understand how Git works internally by implementing the core functionality in a clean, well-documented Python codebase.

 ## Features